Nish27/Searches/README.md

 ## LINEAR SEARCH

-Just clone the repository and open LinearSearch.html file under /LinearSearch directory
+Just clone the repository and open LinearSearch.html file under "Linear Search" directory

 **This is how the LINEAR SEARCH webpage looks like:**